driki/muni-meeting/README.md

 Muni Meeting is designed for the 30,000 cities and towns in the United States with fewer than 50,000 residents.
 While it SHOULD and likley will support the facilitation and meeting process of larger cities and towns, it isn't intended to address larger, complicated legislative processes.

+Meetings can often take place in low/no network connectivity locations, especially in more rural towns without public WiFi.
+The Muni Meeting tools should take this into account and when possible use local storage so they can be used without network connectivity.

 Proposed Models & Roles
 ----
 * **Municipalities** like Watertown, MA or Cambridge, MA have many **Organizations**